qbnetworks/.github/profile/README.md

 * [Açık Ağ Platformu( Open Network Platform)](https://www.acikag.xyz/)
 * [Kernel R&D](https://cekirdek.xyz/)

+## QB Networks Ethics Declaration — *Principles with Inspirational Notes*

+## 1. **Human Dignity is Fundamental**
+We consider human dignity as the center of all our activities.
+Technology, data, software or decision solutions can never surpass humanity.

+*“No idea that does not defend humanity is legitimate.”* — **Aliya Izetbegovic**

+## 2. **Ethical Leadership Comes from Responsibility, Not Authority**
+We believe in a leadership approach that derives its decision-making power not from above, but from principle and accountability.

+*“A leader who underestimates his people is the grave digger of the country.”* — **Aliya Izetbegovic**

+## 3. **Pluralism is Strength**
+Different voices and disciplines, is not a conflict  but a wealth for us.
+We believe in listening and unifying dialogues.
+*“Differences are a law of God.
+To respect them is to be human.”* — **Aliya Izetbegovic**

+## 4. **Open Knowledge is a Common Wealth**
+Knowledge is a trust to be shared, not hidden.
+Openness is not only access, but also *virtuous production*.

+*“When knowledge ceases to be power and is combined with virtue, then civilization becomes.”* — **Aliya Izetbegovic**

+## 5. **Consultation with Society Combines with Decision**
+Every final decision may be in the hands of the founder, but the process is shaped by community.
+We want to build decision structures that is based on mutual learn, document and are open to contribution.

+*“Freedom is the right of only those who are willing to listen to others.”* — **Aliya Izetbegovic**

+## 6. **Balance of Freedom and Responsibility**
+For us, freedom is not lack of discipline, but a part of responsibility.
+We observe this balance both in code and in relationships.

+*“Man is free, but not irresponsible.
+Freedom without responsibility is anarchy.”* — **Aliya Izetbegovic**

+## 7. **Digital Justice and Accessibility**
+We design our technological solutions in a way that every individual can access.
+Justice begins digitally, we produce inclusivity, not discrimination.

+*“No justice is complete unless justice reaches everyone.”* — **Aliya Izetbegovic**

+## 8. **Principle Comes Before Profit**
+Profit can never take precedence over principle.
+Production without ethical compromise is our definition of sustainability.

+*“Profit without morality is another form of destruction.”* — **Aliya Izetbegovic**

+This structure represents not only the technical, but also the universal and human aspect of QB Networks.

 ## Free Software is all about Freedom of Speech

 Please visit [https://www.gnu.org/philosophy/free-sw.html](https://www.gnu.org/philosophy/free-sw.html)